nax2uk/decorating-command-line/README.md

 # Output Color to the Command Line in Ruby

-This repository contains some example files that was used in my Show and Tell at Made Tech Academy.
-It contains introductory information on how to decorate the command line for our tic-tac-toe project.
+This repository contains some example files that was used in a mini showcase at Made Tech Academy.
+It contains introductory code on how to output colored fonts using Ruby for our tic-tac-toe project.

 ## Getting Started